mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### Label

 The `label` section of a statement contains a human-readable label identifying it, intended solely for use when displaying information about messages in user interfaces.
-Results, receipts, redemptions, and interrupts inherit their label from the specification from which they follow; otherwise, client and component software can arbitrarily assign labels .
+Results, receipts, redemptions, and interrupts inherit their label from the Specification from which they follow; otherwise, Client and Component software can arbitrarily assign labels .
 The use of labels is optional in all messages, but as labels do greatly ease human-readability of arbitrary messages within user interfaces, their use is recommended.

-mPlane clients and components should never use the label as a unique identifier for a message, or assume any semantic meaning in the label -- the test of message equality and relatedness is always based upon the schema and values as in {{message-uniqueness-and-idempotence}}.
+mPlane Clients and Components should never use the label as a unique identifier for a message, or assume any semantic meaning in the label -- the test of message equality and relatedness is always based upon the schema and values as in {{message-uniqueness-and-idempotence}}.

 ### Temporal Scope (When) {#temporal-scope}

 The `when` section of a statement contains its temporal scope.

-A temporal scope refers to when a measurement can be run (in a capability), when it should be run (in a specification), or when it was run (in a result).
+A temporal scope refers to when a measurement can be run (in a Capability), when it should be run (in a Specification), or when it was run (in a Result).
 Temporal scopes can be either absolute or relative, and may have an optional period, referring to how often single measurements should be taken.

 The general form of a temporal scope (in BNF-like syntax) is as follows: